Dr. Alex Stone, DPT, CSCS

 best massage gun for plantar fasciitis

-Plantar fasciitis can literally be a pain in the foot – no pun intended.
+Plantar fasciitis can literally be a pain in the inner foot – no pun intended.
 Whether your therapist or doctor has diagnosed you with this condition, or you just happen to know the symptoms for it, you’ll need something to keep the pain away.

-We have tested dozens of massage guns, both cheap and expensive, and we know what to look for in one.
-This post will guide you through the process of choosing the perfect massage gun to manage your plantar fasciitis.
-We’ll also offer some tips on how to use a massage gun to treat your plantar fasciitis safely and effectively.
+We have tested dozens of massage guns, ranging from inexpensive to expensive, and we know what to look for in one.
+This post will guide you through the process of choosing the perfect massage gun for plantar fasciitis that will help you manage pain in foot inside arch.

 Key Takeaways: